spiketools/spiketools/tutorials/README.txt

 Tutorials
 =========

-Tutorials, split up by sub-module, introducing the tools available in SpikeTools.
+Tutorials, split up by sub-module, introducing the tools available in spiketools.

 .. contents:: Contents
    :local: